vand3rlinden/Python/AuthNinja/readme.md

 ![IMAGE](authninja-demo/authninja-logo.png)

 **AuthNinja** is a tool designed to quickly check outbound email authentication settings such as **SPF, DKIM, DMARC, MTA-STS and SMTP DANE** directly from the terminal.
-Verify your email security with just a few commands.

 ## Required Python packages
 - `requests`: `python3 -m pip install requests`